Make A Sewing Storage Box From A Jewelry Box

 Fitting and gluing paper to the drawers was next.
 I found this pretty toile paper and knew I just had to have it!
 It is only .44¢ per sheet at Hobby Lobby.

-Cutting and fitting was a matter of trial and error.
+Cutting and fitting were a matter of trial and error.
 I used Mod Podge to glue the paper down.
 A top coat of Mod Podge was added as a sealer.
 This step was the most tedious part with lots of cutting and fitting.

 Mod Podge is one of my favorite mediums to work with.
 That is why I curated this list of 20 Mod Podge projects to do around the house.